 StudioBrain

-Schema-driven digital asset management and narrative intelligence for game development.
+A schema-driven digital asset management and narrative intelligence platform for game development.

-StudioBrain is a desktop-first creative workbench that lets writers, game designers, and worldbuilders manage interconnected entities — characters, locations, factions, items, districts, and more — through a visual editor backed by YAML frontmatter and Markdown content.
-Cloud sync, real-time collaboration, and AI-powered content generation are available on higher tiers.
+StudioBrain is a creative workbench that lets writers, game designers, and worldbuilders manage interconnected entities — characters, locations, factions, items, districts, and more — through a visual editor backed by YAML frontmatter and Markdown content.

 Key Capabilities

-• Entity Management — Create, edit, validate, and link entities with structured frontmatter fields and free-form Markdown body content across 17 entity types.
+• Entity Management — Create, edit, validate, and link entities with structured frontmatter fields and free-form Markdown body content.

 • Visual Layout Designer — Compose entity edit and view pages from modular sections, component blocks, and configurable tabs using a drag-and-drop interface.

-• AI Workshop — Generate and refine content with multi-provider AI support (OpenAI, Anthropic, Google Gemini, Grok, local Qwen), deep analysis mode, context controls, and collaborative editing.
-Powered by BrainBits credits.
+• AI Workshop — Generate and refine content with multi-provider AI support, deep analysis mode, context controls, and collaborative editing.

 • Plugin System — Extend the editor with third-party plugins rendered in sandboxed iframes, communicating through a typed postMessage protocol.

-• Asset Management — Upload, organize, and assign images, audio, video, and 3D models to entities with role-based asset management.
+• Asset Management — Upload, organize, and assign images and media to entities with role-based asset management.

 Documentation Sections